jaipandya/SublimeTutor/tutorial/chapter_2_12.md

 clicking at he lower right corner of Sublime Text.
 Play with this command a bit then.

+Another way of changing the language is through command palette.
+(Formal intro will follow later in the last module).
+Press `Ctrl + Shift + P` and type `syntax javascript` to select JavaScript language from the list of languages.

-While writing programs and code, this shortcut frequently comes in handy when you want to debug a section of the program.
+While writing programs and code, commenting shortcut frequently comes in handy when you want to debug a section of the program.
 Comment out the lines of code that you suspect, run the program again, possibly some clue lies there.

 Let's move to next chapter - chapter_2_13.md